Should You Trek or Climb?

 Ice Fall Trek:

-Our most popular and best value for trekking.
-If you are able to walk at a very moderate pace for 3 hours or so, this is the trip for you.
+Our most popular and best-value trekking option.
+If you can walk at a very moderate pace for about 3 hours, this is the trip for you.

 Advanced Trek: